 Ease of Cleaning

-This is one of the metrics where the Orb stood out from the competition in our testing with a 7 of 10 where the average is 6.
+The Orb attracts attention in this metric with an above-average score, while the rest of the competition ranks average or below.
 On a day-to-day basis, this unit only needs sponge wiping.
-The plastic basket is easy to remove exposing the hot plate, and the chamber is wide and easy to fit most hands inside.
+The plastic basket is easy to remove, exposing the hot plate, and the chamber is accessible being wide and easy to fit most hands inside.
 Mineral deposits need to be removed once a month by soaking the inside of the chamber for 2 hours with white vinegar.
 The accessory parts are cleaned separately by hand or in the dishwasher on the top rack.